GSA/challenges-and-prizes/_all-challenges/1255-open-data-for-good-grand-challenge.md

   **PART 4 - Collaborator letter(s) of support**

   Teams must submit at least one (1) and up to three (3) letters of support from collaborators on this project who represent user advocates and/or implementation partners.
 This can include community-based organizations, state or local governments, national advocacy organizations, unions, individual product users, nonprofits, foundations, or other representatives of the target end users.
 This should NOT include federal government representatives.
 Each signed letter should indicate how this partner collaborated with or will collaborate with the applicant on the specified product.
-Each letter must be no longer than one page (minimum 11-point standard font, single spaced, 1” margins, submitted as a **.docx** or **PDF** document).
+Each letter must be no longer than one page (minimum 11-point standard font, single spaced, 1” margins, submitted submitted as an editable word document format such as .doc or .docx or as a PDF).

   **PART 5 - (OPTIONAL) Multimedia documentation**